Introduction to Arithmetic Groups: Calculating the complexification of G

 \begin{proof} From \cref{HxC}, we have

 \csee{SLnHxCExer,Matd(Matn)}. \end{proof}

-As additional examples, let us calculate the complexifications of the classical compact simple Lie groups, namely, $\SO(n)$, $\SU(n)$, and $\Sp(n)$ \see{compactsimple}.
-As observed in \fullref{GxCEg}{SO}, we have $\SO(n) \otimes \complex = \SO(n,\complex)$.
+As additional examples, let us look at the complexifications of the classical simple Lie groups that are compact, namely, $\SO(n)$, $\SU(n)$, and $\Sp(n)$.
+As observed in \fullcref{GxCEg}{SO}, we have $\SO(n)_{\complex} = \SO(n,\complex)$.
 The other cases are not as obvious.

-\begin{prop} $\SU(n) \otimes \complex = \SL(n,\complex)$. \end{prop}
+\begin{prop} $\SU(n)_{\complex} = \SL(n,\complex)$. \end{prop}

-\begin{proof} Let \begin{itemize} \item $\sigma \colon \complex \to \complex$, \item $\vector{\sigma} \colon \complex^n \to \complex^n$, and \item $\tilde{\sigma} \colon \SL(n,\complex) \to \SL(n,\complex)$ \end{itemize} be the usual complex conjugations $\sigma(z) = \cjg{z}$, $\vector{\sigma}(v) = \cjg{v}$, and $\tilde{\sigma}(g) = \cjg{g}$.
+\begin{proof} Let \begin{itemize} \item $\sigma \colon \complex \to \complex$, \item $\vector{\sigma} \colon \complex^n \to \complex^n$, and \item $\widetilde{\sigma} \colon \SL(n,\complex) \to \SL(n,\complex)$ \end{itemize} be the usual complex conjugations $\sigma(z) = \cjg{z}$, $\vector{\sigma}(v) = \cjg{v}$, and $\widetilde{\sigma}(g) = \cjg{g}$.
 We have

-so, in order to calculate $\SU(n) \otimes \complex$, we should determine the map $\tilde{\eta}$ on $\SL(n,\complex) \times \SL(n,\complex)$ that corresponds to~$\tilde{\sigma}$ when we identify $\complex^n$ with $(\complex^n \otimes \complex^n)_{\real}$ under the map~$\vector{\Delta}$.
+so, in order to calculate $\SU(n)_{\complex}$, we should determine the map $\widetilde{\eta}$ on $\SL(n,\complex) \times \SL(n,\complex)$ that corresponds to~$\widetilde{\sigma}$ when we identify $\complex^n$ with $(\complex^n \oplus \complex^n)_{\real}$ under the map~$\vector{\Delta}$.